 - Multidisciplinary team of gynecologic oncologists, radiation oncologists, pathologists, surgeons and registered nurses

-- Use of the most advanced technology & every available resource to defeat cancer
+- Use of the most advanced technology

 - Personalized treatment including traditional & alternative methods

 - Specialists in fertility-sparing surgery for women affected by cancer

 - Highest level of quality, compassionate care to you & your loved ones

 Veronica Schimp, DO is internationally recognized for her expertise in minimally invasive surgery.
 She is the section chief of UF Health Cancer Center at Orlando Health Gynecologic Cancers Department.

 Dr. Schimp is board certified in obstetrics and gynecology and gynecologic oncology.
 She has focused her career on improving the health of patients and preserving fertility in young women afflicted with cancers of the reproductive system and using minimally invasive surgical approaches, such as vagina surgery, laparoscopy and DaVinci Robotics.
 Her research interests include cervical, ovarian and uterine cancers with an emphasis in racial disparities, cancer outcomes and quality outcomes in surgery and cancer care.

 Before joining UF Health Cancer Center at Orlando Health, Dr. Schimp served as director of inpatient surgery, cancer center chairwoman and co-director of Minimally Invasive Surgery program at Barbara Ann Karmanos Cancer Center in Detroit.
 Also, she served as a clinical educator at The University of Texas MD Anderson Cancer Center in Houston.